cloudscale-ch/csi-cloudscale/README.md

 $ make NEW_VERSION=vX.Y.Z bump-version
 ```

 Make sure everything looks good.
+Verify that the Kubernetes compatibility matrix is up-to-date.
 Create a new branch with all changes:

 ```
 $ git checkout -b new-release